Top Menu

 valentine's day mantel - wall art

-One of my first DIY projects a long time ago was to trace and cut this set of wooden letters to form the word LOVE.
-I've used them all around the home and here they came to the rescue one more time.
+One of my very first DIY projects was tracing and cutting a set of wooden letters to spell out the word LOVE.
+Over the years, these letters have made appearances all around my home, and they came to the rescue once again for this Valentine's display!

 diy valentines day mantel